arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupPolicyResource.md

 # ArangoBackupPolicy Custom Resource

-The ArangoBackupPolicy represents schedule definition for creating ArangoBackup objects by operator.
+The ArangoBackupPolicy represents schedule definition for creating ArangoBackup Custom Resources by operator.
 This deployment specification is a `CustomResource` following a `CustomResourceDefinition` created by the operator.